I-Team: Federal agents broke into wrong Boston hotel room, interrogated man during training

 At approximately 10:00 p.m. on Tuesday, April 4, 2023, the FBI Boston Division was assisting the U.S. Department of Defense in conducting a Department of Defense (DOD) training exercise at a hotel in Boston to simulate a situation their personnel might encounter in a deployed environment.
 Based on inaccurate information, they were mistakenly sent to the wrong room and detained an individual, not the intended role player.
 Thankfully nobody was injured.
 The Boston Police Department was called and responded to the scene to confirm that this was indeed a training exercise.
 Safety is always a priority of the FBI, and our law enforcement partners, and we take these incidents very seriously.
 The Boston Division is reviewing the incident with DOD for further action as deemed appropriate.

+"We are looking into reports of an alleged incident in Boston that may involve Delta people.
+We have nothing further to share at this time other than to reaffirm our commitment to ensuring the safety and well-being of our people," Delta said.

-WBZ reached out to the Department of Defense, the Revere Hotel and Delta Air Lines for comment but has not heard back.
+WBZ reached out to the Department of Defense and the Revere Hotel for comment but has not heard back.

 for more features.